Image credit Paul McGuigan

 Green Knight had a wonderful run in 2018 and 2019 at Buxton Festival Fringe in the beautiful Green Man Gallery!
 In addition to lovely audience responses, we also received fantastic reviews, from Buxton Fringe 2018, and 2019, and a five star review from Fringe Guru!
-To top all this off, I was honoured to receive the award for best female actor at Buxton Fringe 2018.
+I was honoured also to receive the award for best female actor at Buxton Fringe 2018.

 Fringe Guru described the show as a ‘superlative piece of storytelling theatre’, ‘filled with beautiful, evocative turns of phrase, at times painting vivid pictures and at times exploring delicate emotions … I, too, enjoyed being seduced by Cannon’s performance – captured by her exceptional stage presence, beguiled by her well-crafted words.’